 ~ Read more from The Health Insider ~

-• Unhealthy Diet As Bad For Your Liver as Alcohol
+• A Bad Diet Is Like Alcohol For Your Liver

 Your liver works tirelessly but a rising threat is on the horizon.
 With liver disease cases expected to rise 20% by 2030 and liver cancer rates soaring, could your next meal be the problem?